seokg/seokg/README.md

 👋 Hello World!
 I am Kwanggyoon Edward Seo.
-I have received my PhD from [VML KAIST](https://vml.kaist.ac.kr).

 <br>
 My research lies at the intersection of deep learning, computer vision, and computer graphics.
 Specifically, I am interests in visual generative models focusing on synthesizing and manipulating images, video, and 3D human.